 Object storage systems first gained attention because of characteristics that make them a good fit for the cloud.
-Now, the technology is finding use cases outside of the cloud, helping the adoption of object storage
+Now, the technology is finding use cases outside of the cloud, helping the adoption of object storage to grow significantly.

 One use case where object storage is getting a lot of attention is in big data circles, specifically in vertical markets such as oil and gas, and media and entertainment.
 In these markets, scalability is crucial for "incredibly large amounts of data," said Randy Kerns, a partner at Boulder, Colo.-based Evaluator Group who oversees SAN and network-attached storage analysis and education.